Numerous bugs, most of them identified as cross-site scripting (XSS) flaws, have been patched with version 5.4.1 in WordPress this week.

 Another fault allowed a non-authenticated intruder to access individual posts by querying date and time.
 They should also know the exact time — before the second time — of the targeted protected message.

-The other vulnerabilities were identified as XSS issues involving customizers, search blocks, object cache, and file uploads.
+The other vulnerabilities were identified as XSS issues involving customizers, search blocks, object cache, and file uploads (Know complete details about file upload vulnerability here. ).
 However, it requires authentication or access to the targeted device, which ensures that malicious actors can only exploit them if paired with other vulnerabilities or attacks (e.g., the phishing of user credentials).

 WordPress developers said that the block editor was also affected by an XSS bug that an authenticated attacker may have exploited.
 Nonetheless, this issue has been established and remedied by release candidates and has never become stable.